Armagh Championship: History

 At the inaugural 1878 tournament only a men's singles event was played, that was won by Walter Francis Templer, the brother of Robert Baron Templer.
-On 27 July 1882, the Armagh LTC Tournament was concluded that fetured a women's singles, doubles and mixed soubles event.
+On 27 July 1882, the Armagh LTC Tournament was concluded that featured a women's singles, doubles and mixed soubles event.
 The women's singles was won by Miss J M McLintock.
 The women's doubles event was won by Miss.
 G McLintock and Miss J M Mclintock, and the mixed double's was won by Major Dashwood and Miss J M Mclintock.
 In October 1882 a second Armagh LTC Tournament was held for the men's singles event that was held won by Robert Barron Templer.

 The tournament continued to staged throughout the 1880s and 1890s.

 The tournament continued to be held throughout the 1920s, and into the early 1930s which by this point it was known as the Armagh Championship Tournament.